|

 It gets its name from its long mobile snout, which it can move around rather

-termites and other inverterbrates.
-Its legs are long and thin; its hindlimbs
+and other invertebrates.
+Its legs are long and thin; its hind limbs are longer

-are longer than its forelimbs, allowing it to jump and hop.
-It has a long
+than its forelimbs, allowing it to jump and hop.
+It has a long tail, and large

-tail, and large eyes and ears.
-It also has long, soft fur; the upper parts
+eyes and ears.
+It also has long, soft fur; the upper parts are sandy brown,

-are sandy brown, buffy gray or buffy orange and the underparts are white,
+buff gray or buff orange and the under parts are white, or greyish

 Difference in Sex:

-variety of habitats including open plains, arid lowlands, savannas, deserts,
+of habitats including open plains, arid lowlands, savannas, deserts, thorn bush,

-thornbush, and tropical forests.
+and tropical forests.
 Most will take over old rodent burrows.
+The majority of

-The majority of Elephant shrews are forest dwellers that often live in
+Elephant shrews are forest dwellers that often live in burrows, ground

-burrows, ground depressions, rock crevices, termite mound crevices or under
+depressions, rock crevices, termite mound crevices or under logs.
+Some elephant

-or in pairs, although they have been seen to also live in small colonies
+in pairs, although they have been seen to also live in small colonies .
+They are

-.
-They are usually diurnal; active mainly during the day, but can be nocturnal
+usually diurnal; active mainly during the day, but can be nocturnal during hot

-during hot weather, moonlit nights, and when threatened by diurnal predators.
+weather, moonlit nights, and when threatened by diurnal predators.
+A pair

 Main feeding time: diurnal